The Educational Psychologist team is made up of Mr. Conrad Boehme and Lana Caldwell.

 - VTRA training – Violent Threat Risk Assessments - Our FSLC and Admin team is likewise trained in VTRA protocol which is triggered by a perception of threat from outside the school or within students, staff or family in the school

 - Consultation and support to School Administration, Academic Counsellors, Teachers and FSLC’s in their work with individual students.

 - Supervision of Educational Psychologist and Master of Counselling Interns

-- Crisis Intervention – PrePare and support in crisis situations
+- Crisis Intervention – Prepare and support in crises

 - Referral to or consultation with other professional specialists – Doctor, Pediatrics, Neuro-Psychologists